Overcoming fear

 “Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.
 It is our light, not our darkness that most frightens us.
 We ask ourselves, who am I to be brilliant, gorgeous, talented, fabulous?
 Actually, who are you not to be?”

-Our playing small does not serve the world, it does not serve the people around us, and it certainly does not serve us.
+Our playing small does not serve the world, it does not serve the people around us, and most importantly it does not serve us.

-When William Shakespeare steps up to become all that he can be, we all benefit.
-When the Beatles and the Rolling Stones step up to become all that they can be, we all benefit.
-When Steve Jobs and Volodymyr Zelenskiy step up to become all that they can be, we all benefit.
-And when you and I step up to become all that we can be, everyone benefits again.
+When William Shakespeare steps up and does the difficult work to become all that he can, we all benefit.
+When the Beatles and the Rolling Stones step up and do the difficult work to become all that they can, we all benefit.
+When Steve Jobs and Volodymyr Zelenskyy step up and do the difficult work to become all that they can, we all benefit.
+And when you and I step up to become all that we can become, everybody benefits again.

 As Nelson Mandela also said: